 Johnny Manziel's final Texas A&M game resulted in the highest-scoring Peach Bowl in history

-It goes without saying that this year’s Chick-fil-A Peach Bowl between No. 1 Alabama and No. 4 Washington will be the biggest in the bowl’s history, but that’s actually saying quite a bit.
+This year's Chick-fil-A Peach Bowl/College Football Playoff Semifinal between No. 1 LSU and No. 4 Oklahoma will be the biggest in the bowl's history, but that's actually saying quite a bit.
 In the 1990s, the game moved into the Georgia Dome, signed agreements with the SEC and ACC and became the most successful non-BCS bowl of that era.
-It was no surprise that this game was picked to be one of the “New Year’s Six” when the College Football Playoff was introduced in 2014.
+It was no surprise that this game was picked to be one of the "New Year's Six" when the College Football Playoff was introduced in 2014.

 Along the way, many outstanding games were played.
 Here are the five best Peach Bowls ever.